 Natural Gas Stock #2: Atmos Energy (ATO)

-Atmos Energy is one of the largest natural gas distributors in the U.S., and hit a new 52-week high this week.
+Atmos Energy is one of the largest natural gas distributors in the U.S., and hit a new 52-week high last week.
 The company owns a large natural gas pipeline and storage system in Texas, and distributes natural gas to customers in nine states.
 Atmos’ distribution activities are tightly regulated by utility rate-setting commissions, and cash flow is reliable.
-Net income has risen in each of the last five years, by an average of 10% per year.

 Atmos passes much of that steady cash flow on to investors.
-The company has a 35-year history of dividend growth, raising the dividend every year since 1983.
-At the current annual rate of $1.94 per share, ATO yields 2.0%.
-Going forward, management expects to be able to increase the dividend by 6% to 8% per year.
+The company has a 38-year history of dividend growth, raising the dividend every year since 1983.
+At the current annual rate of $2.72 per share, ATO yields 2.6%.

 Natural Gas Stock #3: Cheniere Energy Partners L.P.
 (CQP)